ElementsProject/lightning/doc/PLUGINS.md

 The `options` will be added to the list of command line options that `lightningd` accepts.
-The above will add a `--greeting` option with a default value of `World` and the specified description. *Notice that currently only string options are supported.*
+The above will add a `--greeting` option with a default value of `World` and the specified description. *Notice that currently string, (unsigned) integers, and bool options are supported.*

 The `rpcmethods` are methods that will be exposed via `lightningd`'s JSON-RPC over Unix-Socket interface, just like the builtin